a631953720/thingsboard-tools/README.md

 # What does this tool solve?

-## 1. Auto get and save tenant jwt token.
+## 1. Auto get and save tenant JWT token.
 This tool will auto login to TB.
 Users don't need to get tokens by themselves, and also to save the token to `output/JWTToken.txt`.
+If get JWT token error, this program will try to create a new tenant account to get a new JWT token.

 ## 2. Create virtual device to TB
 This tool will create device to TB.